 Things to know

-- Greenland is huge – at over 2 million sq kilometres it’s by far the world’s largest island and is 12th largest country
+- Greenland is huge – at over 2 million sq kilometres it’s by far the world’s largest island and it is the 12th largest country

 - Viking Erik the Red discovered it in the 10th century, optimistically naming it ‘Greenland’ to encourage his fellow Norsemen to join him